Discovering Positive Education FAQs

 Do I need to watch everything?

-In order to be able to actively participate in the weekly Participate cohort collaboration sessions, you will need to watch the 30 minutes of CORE content we have provided.
-See above for an explanation of the extra content.
+In order to be able to actively participate in the weekly Participate cohort collaboration sessions, you will need to watch the 30 minutes of core content we have provided.

 What is the Impact Project?